Allenzkii/2dgame/README.md

 # 2dgame
-My first 2d game (Sprites not mine and not finish yet)
+attempt to make a simple game (Sprites not mine and not finish yet)